 An increase in financing by a handful of European banks is one of the surprising trends of 2023.
 When grouped geographically, banks in North America, Asia, Europe, and Oceania all show year on year declines from 2022.
 While all Chinese banks continue to finance fossil fuels, two Chinese banks - Agricultural Bank of China and Bank of Communications - show significant decreases in financing and in overall league table rankings between 2022 and 2023.
 Notably, the decline among European banks is quite small, driven by an increase in fossil finance by banks in Germany, the Netherlands, Spain, and Denmark.
 Financing for methane gas, and to a lesser extent, utilities, drives this increase.
-While European utilities are making progress in the shift to renewables, oil, gas, and coal continue to be part of the energy
+While European utilities are making progress in the shift to renewables, oil, gas, and coal continue to be part of the energy mix

-Financing for thermal coal mining increased slightly in 2023 from \$39.7 billion to \$42.5 billion.
-81% of financing for thermal coal mining came from Chinese banks in 2023.
-Nonetheless, several North American banks have committed finance to companies operating in this sector.
-For example, Bank of America is the only bank among a consortium of private lenders participating in a \$1.1 B bridge loan to Whitehaven Coal in Australia.
-This transaction would have violated the spirit of Bank of America's policy excluding finance for thermal coal mining, except that they rolled back their exclusion policy in late 2023 (see p.
-33).
+Financing for thermal coal mining increased slightly in 2023 from \$39.7 The rise in rankings by Mizuho and the prominence of the other two billion to \$42.5 billion.
+81% of financing for thermal coal mining came Japanese megabanks - MUFG and SMBC - is a notable fossil fuel from Chinese banks in 2023.
+Nonetheless, several North American finance trend for 2023.
+Mizuho ranks as the second worst financier of banks have committed finance to companies operating in this sector. fossil fuel expansion among this year's banks.
+Much of this expansion For example, Bank of America is the only bank among a consortium of finance is related to the buildout of methane gas infrastructure.
+That private lenders participating in a \$1.1 B bridge loan to Whitehaven Coal private financial institutions in Japan are financing gas expansion in Australia.
+This transaction would have violated the spirit of Bank of should come as no surprise given the public financing and other policy America's policy excluding finance for thermal coal mining, except that support offered by the Japanese government.
+In addition, in 2023 the they rolled back their exclusion policy in late 2023 (see p.
+33). three Japanese banks are the largest financiers of ultra-deepwater extraction and Mizhuo and MUFG are the top methane gas.